hschmidt/EnvPane/README.md

 <img src="EnvPane.png" style="float:left"/>

+News: Release 0.7 is built for macOS 12 "Monterey" and up.
+It uses code-signed, universal binaries.

-EnvPane is a preference pane for Mac OS X (10.8 or newer) that lets you set environment variables for all applications, both GUI and terminal.
-Not only does it restore support for `~/.MacOSX/environment.plist` (see [Background](#background)), it also publishes your changes to the environment immediately, without the need to log out and back in.
+EnvPane is a preference pane for macOS that lets you set environment variables for all applications, both GUI and terminal.
+Not only does it restore support for `~/.MacOSX/environment.plist` (see[Background](#background)), it also publishes your changes to the environment immediately, without the need to log out and back in.
 This works for changes made by manually editing `~/.MacOSX/environment.plist` as well via the preference pane UI.

+EnvPane 0.7 was tested under macOS 12 "Monterey" on Apple Silicon and Intel.

-EnvPane was tested on OS X 10.09 "Mavericks", OS X 10.11 "El Capitan" and macOS Sierra (10.12).
+EnvPane 0.6 was tested under OS X 10.09 "Mavericks", OS X 10.11 "El Capitan" and macOS Sierra (10.12).
 It should also work on 10.10 "Yosemite".
 Apple [reimplemented][new_launchd] launchd in 10.10 and in the course of doing so deprecated the APIs used by EnvPane and even [broke][issue_11] some of them.
 EnvPane v0.6 adds support for the new but undocumented APIs, addressing the